eu-cpsc211/cpsc211/docs/cpp-quickstart/ide-mac-vscode.md

 ![](./img/mac-vscode-open-folder-dialog.png)

 Once the folder is open in VS Code, open the **Explorer** panel.
-You should see all the files in your repository folder within the Explorer panel.
-If you don't see any files in the folder, you've done something wrong.
+You should see all the files from your repository in the Explorer panel.
+If you don't see any files, you've done something wrong.

 ![](./img/mac-vscode-explorer.png)